Colorectal Cancer in Young Adults

-Colorectal cancer is extremely rare in young adults.
-Less than 1.5 percent of all colorectal cancer diagnoses occur in individuals under the age of 34; this type of cancer is much more of a concern for adults 45 years of age and older.
+Although new cases of early-onset colorectal cancer has been rising since the mid-1990s, colorectal cancer is still relatively rare in young adults.
+Less than 1.5 percent of all colorectal cancer diagnoses occur in individuals under the age of 34; this type of cancer is still much more of a concern for adults 45 years of age and older.
 When colorectal cancers do develop in adolescents and young adults, the underlying cause is often a hereditary syndrome, such as Familial Adenomatous Polyposis (FAP) or Hereditary Non-Polyposis Colorectal Cancer (HNPCC).

 Because colorectal cancers are so seldom diagnosed in young men and women, few oncologists who specialize in these malignancies have experience in treating patients in the under-39 age group.
 The surgeons, medical oncologists and radiation oncologists at Moffitt Cancer Center treat a high volume of young patients and have the experience necessary to tailor their treatment plans to their specific needs.
 For instance, our team can: